Mataz/Eolas-Bot/README.md

  * ?repeat - Repeats a message multiple times.
  * ?joined member - Returns when a member joined the server.
  * ?cool - Returns if a user is cool.
 In reality this just checks if a subcommand is being invoked.
+ * ?news - Scrape a specific block on lemonde.fr and return the news from it.

  ### Events